Bayer's Uranometria

 The sheet depicting the northern hemisphere also featured the likenesses of early astronomers: Aratus, Ptolemy, Marcus Manilius, and Azophi Arabus (ʿAbd al-Raḥmān ibn ʿUmar al-Ṣūfī).

-These two hemispherical charts were further developed by Petrus Apianus’ in his illustrious instrument work in Astronomicum Caesarium (1540), and in the 1541 star maps of Transylvanian mapmaker and theologian Johannes Honter (1498-1549).
+These two charts were further developed by Petrus Apianus in his iconic instrument work Astronomicum Caesarium (1540), shown below, and in the 1541 star maps of Transylvanian mapmaker and theologian Johannes Honter (1498-1549).
+A copy of both these works can be found in The Sunderland Collection.

-The constellations depicted in Honter's charts used a radical new perspective of the stars from Earth in a concave projection, and rather charmingly act as a historical record of contemporary dress.
+The constellations depicted in Honter's charts used a radical new perspective, viewing the stars from Earth in a concave projection.
+They also act as a charming historical record of contemporary dress.

 ©The Sunderland Collection

-First published in 1603, Uranometria was one of the grandest and most influential celestial achievements of the period.
-Renowned for its cartographic precision and artistic beauty, this star atlas was a comprehensive, pre-telescopic vision of the heavens - it is the first star atlas to plot the complete celestial sphere, with over 1,200 stars!
+First published in 1603, the Uranometria was one of the most elegant and influential celestial achievements of the period.
+Renowned for its cartographic precision and artistic beauty, the work present a comprehensive, pre-telescopic vision of the heavens.
+It is the first European printed atlas to plot the complete celestial sphere, showing over 2,000 stars.

 Who was Johann Bayer?

-Bayer (1572-1625) was born in Rain, Bavaria in southeast Germany.
-He studied law and philosophy at the famous University of Inglostadt in 1592, and later worked as a lawyer and the official legal advisor for Augsburg’s city council in 1612.
-Little else is known about Bayer's life, in part because of the fact there were several eminent figures with the same name.
+Johann Bayer (1572-1625) was born in Rain, Bavaria, in southeast Germany.
+He studied law and philosophy at the famous University of Inglostadt in 1592, and later worked as a lawyer and the official legal advisor for the Augsburg city council.
+Little else is known about his life, in part because there were several eminent figures with the same name.

-As well as his career in law, and a keen interest in mathematics and archaeology, it was the field of astronomy that was his passion.
-Through careful study, he taught himself how to observe, record and categorise the stars in the night sky - this later became his claim to fame.
+As well as his career in the law, and a keen interest in mathematics and archaeology, Bayer was passionate about astronomy.
+Through careful study, he taught himself how to observe, record and categorise the stars in the night sky.

 Classical Influence, Modern Data

-Uranometria splendidly compiles Bayer's astute observations of the cosmos.
-For the first time, an astronomer merged the precise stellar positions with artistic rendering of the constellations.
-The work does not entertain conversations around the position of the Earth and other celestial bodies within the universe - a hot topic at the time!
+The Uranometria compiles Bayer's astute observations of the cosmos, merging precise stellar positions with artistic rendering of the constellations.
+The work does not entertain conversations about the position of the Earth and other celestial bodies within the universe, even though this was a hot topic at the time.

-The work also draws heavily on Regiomontanus' printed edition of Ptolemy’s Almagest (1496), and ‘De le Stella Fisse’ [‘On Fixed Stars] in 1540 by Alessandro Piccolomini (c1559-1620).
-One of the issues with Piccolomini’s work, however, was that it did not include a coordinate system meaning that readers could not easily or accurately locate individual stars.
+‘De le Stella Fisse’ [‘On Fixed Stars] (1540) by Alessandro Piccolomini (c1559-1620), shown here, was another great influence.
+However, Piccolomini’s work did not feature a coordinate system meaning that readers could not easily or accurately locate individual stars.

-Uranometria also includes a vast amount of scientific data from Tycho Brahe’s star catalogue of 1602 which plotted the positions of 1,005 stars.
-Bayer is also said to have been in possession of a manuscript copy of Brahe’s observations of the northern hemisphere as a guide prior to its formal publication.
+The Uranometria includes a great deal of scientific data from Brahe's star catalogue of 1602, which plotted the positions of 1,005 stars.
+Bayer very likely also possessed a manuscript copy of Brahe’s observations of the northern hemisphere, prior to its formal publication.

-It is thought that Bayer may have also accessed this information through the globes of Jodocus Hondius and Willem Janszoon Blaeu, or the astronomical tables of Johannes Kepler.
+In addition, Bayer may have consulted the celestial globes of Jodocus Hondius and Willem Janszoon Blaeu, and the astronomical tables of Johannes Kepler.

-The illustrations of the personified and anthropomorphised constellations are by the Dutch painter Jacob de Gheyn II (1565-1629).
-De Ghyen’s drawings were highly accomplished in an artistic sense, but they were not scientifically accurate.
-The exquisitely engraved plates were realised by the German engraver Alexander Mair (c.1559–c.1620).
+The illustrations of personified and anthropomorphised constellations in the Uranometria are by the Dutch painter Jacob de Gheyn II (1565-1629).
+De Ghyen’s etchings were highly accomplished, but not scientifically accurate.
+The plates in the Uranometria have been exquisitely engraved into copper by the German engraver Alexander Mair (c.1559–c.1620) after de Gheyns' etchings.

 The Northern Hemisphere

-Uranometria painstakingly illustrates the 48 constellations described by Claudius Ptolemy in the ‘Almagest’.
-The fixed positions of these stars in the northern hemisphere has been based on the work of Danish astronomer Brahe.
+The Uranometria painstakingly illustrates the 48 constellations described by Claudius Ptolemy in the Almagest, his seminal book on astronomy.
+The fixed positions of these stars in the northern hemisphere has been based on the work of Danish astronomer Tyco Brahe.

 The Southern Hemisphere